Minnesota state government plays several roles in the chemistry of products:

 Through these grants, both the company and an intern gain experience in advancing the practice of green chemistry and engineering within the host company, applied to one or more of the company’s products or components in any way that supports improved product safety.

-In summer 2019, an intern will be working with the grantee Healthy Building Network to expand their Pharos and Data Commons tools, which accelerate the assessment and selection of alternatives to toxic substances by product makers and purchasers.
+In summer 2019, an intern is working with the grantee Healthy Building Network to expand their Pharos and Data Commons tools, which accelerate the assessment and selection of alternatives to toxic substances by product makers and purchasers.

 2016 Innovators Internship grant (Connect Ecology)